matthewjumpsoffbuildings/vue-pug-plugin/README.md

 # pug-vue-plugin

-A loader that compiles [pug](https://pugjs.org) templates into HTML specifically for use in Vue component templates.
-Uses an AST modifying function to convert native pug syntax into an AST that Vue will understand
+A plugin that transforms [pug](https://pugjs.org) templates into HTML specifically for use in Vue component templates.

 The motivation for plugin is to add first-class pug language support in the context of Vue components.
 Instead of writing an ugly mish-mash of pug _and_ Vue syntax in your component, eg: